gramuah/ccnn/README.md

 GRAM, University of Alcalá, Alcalá de Henares, Spain.

-This is the official code implementation of the work described in our [ECCV 2016 paper](https://gram.web.uah.es/data/publications/eccv2016-onoro.pdf).
+This is the official code repository of the work described in our [ECCV 2016 paper](https://gram.web.uah.es/data/publications/eccv2016-onoro.pdf).

 This repository provides the implementation of CCNN and Hydra models for object counting.